Quadriga (company): CEO's death

 According to Jennifer Robertson, Cotten's widow, he died on 9 December 2018 while travelling in India.
 She had accompanied him to a hospital in Jaipur the previous day and he was diagnosed with septic shock, perforation, peritonitis, and intestinal obstruction.
 On the 9th, he allegedly died after episodes of cardiac arrest.
 On 10 December, a death certificate was issued by the local municipality as well as a "no objection certificate" from the police to return the body to Nova Scotia.

 Robertson filed an affidavit on behalf of the company which included a "Statement of Death" for Cotten, filed in Halifax, Nova Scotia, on 12 December 2018.
 It also stated that Quadriga has 363,000 registered users and a sum of C$250 million is owed to 115,000 affected users.

 Cotten's will was signed 27 November 2018, twelve days before he allegedly died.
 It left Robertson the entire C$9.6-million estate and named her as the trustee.
 The estate includes an airplane, a sailboat, a 2017 Lexus, and real estate in Nova Scotia and Kelowna, British Columbia.
 A C$100,000 trust fund was made to provide lifelong care for Cotten's two chihuahuas in case of Robertson's death.

-On 14 January 2019, Quadriga announced that their CEO, Gerald Cotten, had died the month prior from Crohn's disease while doing volunteer work at an orphanage in India.
+On 14 January 2019, Quadriga announced that their CEO Gerald Cotten had died the month prior from Crohn's disease while doing volunteer work at an orphanage in India.
 After the exchange was put into maintenance mode for several days in January, they announced on the 31st that they were applying for creditor protection.
+Quadriga continued to accept deposits until 26 January 2019.

 According to an affidavit by the CEO's widow, approximately 115,000 customers are owed C$250 million (US$190 million), most of which was cryptocurrency held in Quadriga's cold wallet in the laptop that only the deceased CEO had access to.
 Blockchain analysts have reported that they are unable to find evidence of Quadriga's cold wallets on the blockchain, a public ledger used for cryptocurrencies.

-According to some of Cotten's family members, there was a crypto "Dead man's switch" that would provide Quadriga with operating information in the event of his death; however, "neither the monitor nor others involved with the organization are aware of a dead-man switch email having been received."
+According to some of Cotten's family members, there was a crypto "dead man's switch" that would provide Quadriga with operating information in the event of his death; however, "neither the monitor nor others involved with the organization are aware of a dead-man switch email having been received."

 Ernst & Young found five Quadriga cold wallet addresses, but they were empty, containing no cryptocurrency since April 2018.
 Another "appears to have been used to receive Bitcoin from another cryptocurrency exchange account and subsequently transfer Bitcoin to the Quadriga hot wallet" on 3 December.
 Another three empty wallets were believed to possibly be owned by Quadriga.
 Fourteen trading accounts that were also examined were used to trade on other exchanges.

-Quadriga continued to accept deposits until 26 January.